santhossh5/neo6m-with-stm32/README.md

 **Boards used:** B-L475E-IOT01A1<br>
 **IDE:** STM32cubeIDE
 ### Pin configuration:
-1. Connect 5v pin frm stm32 to vcc in neo6m.
+1. Connect 3v3 pin frm stm32 to vcc in neo6m.
 2. Connect GND pin from stm32 to GND in neo6m.
 3. Connect D0 pin from stm32 to TX pin in neo6m.
 4. Connect D1 pin from stm32 to RX pin in neo6m.
+5. Wait till the gps module get signals.<br> It will be indicated by red led blinking on gps module

 ### Instructions to follow in STM32cubeIDE:
 1. I'm using UART4 to communicate with neo6m and USART1 to communicate with my laptop.